olimorris/onedarkpro.nvim/README.md

 To determine which highlight group to add or modify, see the [FAQ](#question-faqs) section for instructions on using Treesitter Playground.

-> :bangbang: The theme's defaults can be found in the `/lua/onedarkpro/highlights/filetypes` directory
+> :bangbang: The theme's defaults can be found in the `/lua/onedarkpro/highlights/filetypes` directory.

 ### Configuring plugins